synthora

 README:

-Synthora is a lightweight and extensible framework for LLM-driven Agents and ALM research.
-It provides essential components to build, test and evaluate agents.
-At its core, Synthora aims to assemble an agent with a single config, thus minimizing your effort in building, tuning, and sharing agents.
+Synthora is a lightweight, extensible framework for LLM-driven agents and ALM research.
+It provides the essential components to build, test, and evaluate agents, enabling you to assemble an agent with a single configuration file.
+Our goal is to minimize effort while delivering robust functionality.

-Note: This project is in its very early stages of development.
-The APIs are unstable and subject to significant changes, which may introduce breaking updates.
-Use with caution, as there are inherent risks in adopting this framework at its current maturity level.
-Feedback and contributions are welcome to help improve its stability and functionality.
+Note: This project is in its early stage of development.
+The APIs are subject to significant changes, which may introduce breaking updates.
+Use with caution and consider the risks associated with adopting an evolving framework.
+We welcome your feedback and contributions to improve this project together!

 pip install synthora